bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 ---
 title: "Mesh Mapping Calibration"
 redirect_from: /demos
-excerpt: "A quick start guide to installing and running the Bonsai editor."
+excerpt: "A guide to creating and using a mesh-mapping file for non-trivial visual displays."
 last_modified_at:
 author_profile: false
 toc: true
 ---

-_Under Construction_
-- images to add

 __Protocol for producing a mesh-mapping file using Bonsai (EH, April 2021)__

 ### Purpose
-Mesh mapping is performed to generate a mapping from pixel space (x,y) to visual angle space (azimuth, elevation) for a curved display surface.
-Mesh mapping is generally required where the relationship between pixel space and visual angle space is non-trivial, such as when projecting onto a demispherical dome.
+Mesh mapping is performed to generate a mapping from pixel space (x,y) to visual angle space (azimuth, elevation), or equivalently cartesian coordinate space (x,y,z).
+Mesh mapping is generally required when the relationship between pixel space and visual angle/cartesian coordinate space is non-trivial, such as when projecting onto a demispherical dome.

 ### Hardware required
 - The display surface for which you are producing a mesh map.